crazychenz/vinnie.work/website/static/misc/android-notes/7-static-apk-analysis.md

 ### Challenges With Smali and Kotlin

-Another thing I'd like to highlight is that in a weird way, Dalvik is based on Java (with embedded system design decisions).
+Another thing I'd like to highlight is that, in a weird way, Dalvik is based on Java (with embedded system design decisions).
 Kotlin is a higher level language that compiles down to Java bytecode.
 So when you are reverse engineering the Dalvik bytecodes to Smali and perhaps to the higher level Java, you are not decompiling to Kotlin.
 This makes understanding or following the flow of Kotlin code extra challenging.
 You can see this in the way that HelloJni builds Java code in response to a Kotlin `companion {}` section of code in `HelloJni.kt`.
 I find the biggest headaches come from tracing through Kotlin `suspend` functions (i.e. Kotlin's version of coroutines or await/async in other scripting languages).
 Perhaps more on this later.

 In summary, to have a good grasp on Smali, you should have a good grasp on Java, an understanding of how Kotlin builds into JVM bytecode, and a grasp on the Dalvik instruction set.
 Like any language, you probably only need to know the 20% that is used most often to get going and then learn from experience after that.